DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 We add the protein, the correct number of waters and the protein.itp file

-you can also use this script
+you can also use this script provided:

 ```
 python number_of_waters.py -f complete_system.pdb
 ```

 #### Modifying the topology file.

 ```